The War Against the Rull: Plot

-14-16: Jamieson is organizing a project on the planet Mira 23 to obtain a fluid from a native lifeform in order to create a substance that will poison the Rull.
-Kidnaped by Rull agents, he is taken to Mira 23, where he will be used to frame the project's leader for his murder.
-He is left in the forest, where the lethal fauna will kill him, though the three Rull agents are killed by a menace they did not anticipate.
-Jamieson is then rescued by the project's leader.
+14-16: On Earth, Jamieson heads a project to develop a bioweapon against the Rull from lifeforms native to the jungles of the planet Mira 23.
+Kidnaped by Rull agents, he is taken to Mira and left in the jungle as prey for the planet's lethal fauna.
+The Rull plan is to frame the project's local leader for his murder, but their agents are instead killed by a native creature, and Jamieson is rescued.

-17-19: In Solar City Jamieson's son Diddy is on a quest to find the source of an all-pervasive sound.
-During the all-night quest he is accompanied by Rull spies and saboteurs, who use him to gain access to The Yards, where a giant spaceship is being built.
-With the aid of counterspies and the ezwal cub, he obtains a flame gun and kills the saboteurs.
-Then he completes his quest.
+17-19: In Solar City on Earth, a giant spaceship is being built in a highly-secure shipyard.
+The city's children sometimes spend the night exploring the shipyard, hoping to find the source of a mysterious sound.
+Jamieson's nine-year-old son Diddy leaves home for his first all-night quest, but is waylaid by Rull spies and saboteurs, who use him to gain access to sections of the shipyard protected from Rulls by the biological weapons obtained from Mira 23.
+With the aid of counterintelligence agents - who are communicating with him telepathically via the ezwal cub - Diddy manages to lure the Rulls into a building in which they cannot use their organic weapons, and kills them with a gun provided to him.

 20: With the ezwal cub accompanying him, Jamieson goes to the planet Ploia to capture one of the natives.
-Made up entirely of electromagnetic fields, the Ploian sends electrical systems into a frenzy, so Jamieson must use purely mechanical devices to control his ship.
-Through the ezwal's telepathic ability, he makes contact with the Ploian, which agrees to help him in return for a promise to take it home.
+Made up entirely of electromagnetic fields, the Ploian causes electrical systems to fail, so Jamieson must use purely mechanical devices to control his ship.
+Through the ezwal's telepathic ability, he makes contact with the Ploian, which agrees to help him in return for a promise to return it home.

-21-25: Jamieson has gone directly from Ploia to Laertes III to make a preliminary survey of the planet as a base of operations against the Rull.
-A Rull survey boat disables his lifeboat but is itself shot down.
-Jamieson must then engage the Rull in a battle of wits for ten days.
-In that time he manages to condition the Rull with a subconscious belief that the war is futile.
-At the end the Rull captures him, but the Ploian frees him and they go home in a Rull lifeboat.
-The Rull Jamieson confronted turns out to have been a Prime Leader and he does, indeed, end the war.
+21-25: Jamieson travels directly from Ploia to Laertes III, to make a preliminary survey of the planet as a base of operations against the Rull.
+A Rull survey craft disables his lifeboat, but is itself shot down.
+Jamieson engages the Rull pilot in a battle of wits; after ten days, he manages to condition the Rull with a subconscious belief that the war is futile.
+The Rull manages to capture Jamieson, but the Ploian frees him, and they escape together in a Rull lifeboat.
+The Rull Jamieson had subverted turns out to have been a Prime Leader of his species and does, indeed, move to de-escalate the conflict.

+26: At an Earth university before the outbreak of the war, a Rull infiltrator works to retrieve a piece of lost Rull technology while also sabotaging experiments, murdering students, and generally sowing chaos and confusion, before departing the planet with a low opinion of humanity in general and college life in particular.